 Top financier and analyst William H. Gross

-A huge number of people deliberately stay where they are, afraid of losing their jobs, the respect of their colleagues, or simply believing in their prejudices.
+A huge number of people deliberately remain in their current positions, fearing loss of jobs, the respect of colleagues, or simply believing their own prejudices.

-It’s hard to believe that a simple mechanic, security guard, military man or salesman can suddenly become a successful trader, turning over billions of dollars in his account.
+It's hard to believe that a simple mechanic, security guard, soldier, or salesman can suddenly become a successful trader, hoovering up billions of dollars.

-The big names of financiers who have achieved success on the stock exchange, earning billions of dollars, only sound majestic.
+The famous names of financiers who have achieved success in the stock market, earning billions of dollars, only sound grandiose.

-In fact, behind them lie ordinary people just like you, who also worked in their profession before coming to this market.
+In reality, behind them are ordinary people just like you, who worked in their chosen professions before entering the market.
+You will learn about one such success story in this article.

-You will become familiar with one of these success stories as you read this article.
-William H. Gross was born on April 13, 1944 in Middletown, Ohio.
-He grew up in a very ordinary family with average income.
+William H. Gross was born on April 13, 1944, in Middletown, Ohio.
+He grew up in an ordinary, middle-income family.

-His mother was an ordinary housewife while his father served as an executive director at a steel mill.
+His mother was an ordinary housewife, while his father held the position of executive director at a steel mill.

 It is worth noting that William H. Gross was a very diligent student, and thanks to his efforts, he was able to receive a scholarship to study at Duke University.